KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 ---

 ---
+## Avoiding Plagiarism Presentation

-## Feel free to use the silence in between to think about and write your own answers to the posted questions.
+### Feel free to use the silence in between to think about and write your own answers to the posted questions.

 {% assign url_prefix = site.baseurl | append: "/assets/video" %}